English Language for Musicians

 Berklee offers a limited number of merit-based, partial-tuition scholarships to the English Language for Musicians program.
 Students seeking financial assistance must create an account here, register for the program, and submit links to a maximum of three video performances (uploaded to YouTube) in the “My Summer Program Forms” section of their account.

 Each of the three recordings should be three to five minutes and should exemplify your best playing in the style you wish to study at the program.
 Scholarships awarded for this program range from $1,000 to $3,000.

-The deadline to apply for scholarship consideration to the English Language for Musicians program is March 1.
-Scholarship decisions are issued by April 15 via email.
+The deadline to apply for a scholarship to the English Language for Musicians program has been extended to March 21.
+Scholarship decisions are issued by April 28 via email.

 If you have any questions about scholarships, please contact the Scholarship Office directly at firstname.lastname@example.org or 617-747-8681.